-Face coverings/masks must be worn by staff in customer facing roles where no other protective measures are in place e.g. protective screens and where physical distancing of 2 metres is not possible.
-Face coverings/masks must be worn by customers when accessing this style of service.
+It is recommended that face masks should be worn by staff in customer facing roles where no other protective measures are in place e.g. protective screens and where physical distancing of 2 metres\ is not possible.
+It is recommended that face masks should also be worn by customers when accessing this style of service.

-Where possible, employees should serve and plate food to limit shared use of utensils at open food areas.
+All foods in the bain-marie or hotplate must be shielded from guests.
+Employees must serve up and plate food to limit shared use of utensils at open food areas.